carbon-design-system/design-system-website/src/content/style/motion/motion.md

 Avoid motion that is decorative, obtrusive, or unnecessary.
 It distracts users from their tasks.
 We are professionals working with professionals; make the experience efficient, quick, and responsive.
 Every use of motion should have a purposed based on a user need or business requirement.
 If all of the problems are solvable without motion, consider not adding motion.
 A purpose could be:

+- a function (eg. a dropdown menu opening)
-- to perform a function (e.g. loading, processing, alert)
+- a solution to a problem (eg. progressive disclosure)
-- to provide feedback (e.g. hover states, dropdown opening, overflow menu)
-- to communicate spatial relationship of information (e.g. side-panel flying sliding  in and out, going from overview to detailed view, drilling deeper in a progressively disclosed data set)
+- a message (eg. loading animation, interaction feedback, "Welcome to Cloud")
+- a meaning (eg. "this is important", "there is more")

 ## Guidelines